gbmhunter/blog/content/programming/firmware/controlling-led-brightness-using-pwm/_index.md

 };
 ```

-The video below shows an LED (on the right) being faded from off to full brightness using the CIE lightness method.
-The LED on the left is the linearly controlled duty cycle LED from above.

-{{% youtube id="VzxEW3SzA3k" %}}

-You have to also consider quantization.
-A decent resolution on the PWM duty cycle is needed for good smoothness.
+#### Quantization

+The 256 in/256 out LUT above might be fine for basic applications (e.g. indicator LED on a PCB).
+In other applications you might notice jerkyness, and so you have to consider the effects of quantization and the resolution you are getting.
 If you had an 8-bit PWM, with only 256 discrete settings for the duty cycle, you're smallest non-off value (setting the duty cycle to 0x01) is 3.9% of the maximum brightness!
-You can see this by looking at the LUT above, the first 10 lightness values all map to a PWM duty cycle of 0.
+You can see this by looking at the "round down" LUT above, the first 10 lightness values all map to a PWM duty cycle of 0.

 {{% figure src="_assets/cie-lightness-to-pwm-8bit.png" width="700px" caption="Graph showing the quantization of lightness with a PWM signal with 8-bit resolution." %}}